-I drafted an email to Better Homes and Gardens inquiring as to whether my invitation had been mis-directed.
-I provided a short list of several blogs and bloggers with names similar to my own that were perhaps the intended recipients.
-I proofread for mistakes (that’s a lie…are bloggers supposed to do that?).
-Then I hit…
+I drafted an email to Better Homes and Gardens inquiring as to whether my invitation had been misdirected, and provided them a short list of several blogs and bloggers with names similar to my own that I surmised were the intended recipients.
+After proofreading for mistakes (that’s a lie…are bloggers supposed to do that?), I hit…

 Screw it!
 An invite’s an invite.
 I dusted off my heels and weeded through my makeup drawer to find some products that appeared to have been purchased within the current decade, and hopped on a train.